Medicare and Supplement Plans

 Original Medicare only covers medically necessary services and procedures.
 It does not cover long-term care (such as care in a nursing home) or routine services such as vision or dental care, hearing aids, eyeglasses, or private‑duty nursing.

 Additionally, Original Medicare has out-of-pocket costs like coinsurance, copayments, or deductibles and does not have a cap on expenses (also known as maximum-out-of-pocket).
 It’s important that you consider the 2 main ways to get your Medicare coverage–Original Medicare with a Medicare Supplement Insurance Plan (Medigap) and Part D or a Medicare Advantage (MA) Plan.
-See question above.
+See the question above.

 Each Medicare Prescription Drug Plan has a formulary or list of covered drugs and must include a range of drugs in the most common categories.
 This makes sure that people with different medical conditions can get the treatment they need.
 All Medicare Prescription Drug Plans generally must cover at least 2 drugs in each category, but plans can choose which specific drugs are covered in each category.